esm7/obsidian-map-view/README.md

 **What’s similar?**

 - Both plugins support creating maps from your notes, or a folder of notes, with extensive options for customization.
 - Both support creating a map for a specific use (e.g. a trip plan), from a focused set of notes, embedding the map in a note etc.

 **What's different?**

 - Map View started as a view (similarly to Obsidian’s Graph View) rather than an embedded syntax.
 And while it now supports embedding maps in notes, the main interaction with it is with a GUI and not with a code block.
 Leaflet, in contrast, offers its customizations mostly via code in its code block.
 - Map View parses geolocations from the front-matter of notes and also from an inline syntax within notes (allowing multiple geolocations in a note, also with different individual tags), while Leaflet focuses on a geolocation-per-note approach (and further locations can be added to the map code itself).
 - Map View is meant to be a research tool based on your notes: it offers interactive queries through a UI, for example, in order to get insights from it or consult it when planning a trip or arriving to a location.
 In contrast, Leaflet seems to be more directed towards presenting the most fine-grained customizable map.
 - Map View has powerful geolocation search tools that allow you to quickly add locations from within a note or from the map.
 - Map View builds marker icons based on customizable rules, so you do stuff like “color all #food/\* items in red”, on top of that “give #food/pizza a pizza icon”, and all pizza-tagged places will have a red pizza icon.
 In Leaflet marker icons are given individually for each marker, or with a global setting that assigns a full icon to a tag.
 - Leaflet supports GPX files, overlays and GeoJSON shapes to be added to the map.
 - Given the stand-alone nature of its maps, Leaflet is probably more suitable for TTRPG maps.
 (These are also possible with Map View, but I believe it comes less naturally.)

 ## Changelog

+Unreleased:

+- Big update to project dependencies.

 ### 5.1.0